LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-What do you call a developer who doesn't comment code? - A developer.
+How do you generate a random string? - Put a Windows user in front of Vim and tell them to exit.

 <!--joke-end-->